tkhamez/neucore-discord-plugin/README.md

 Version 2.0.0, 2022-06-28

-- Update to plugin version 0.8.0.
+- Updated to plugin version 0.8.0.
 - Changed DB schema: character_id is now "not null" (`alter table table_name modify character_id int not null`).
 - Exceptions from the player update during the callback request are now caught.